bluekeyes/patch2pr/README.md

   Override the commit message by using the -message flag.

+  With the -fork and -fork-repository flags, the command can submit the pull request from a fork repository.
+If an existing fork does not exist, the command creates a new fork, which may take up to five minutes.

 Options:

   -base-branch=branch    The branch to target with the pull request.
 If unset,